SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

 ## Considerations
    ### macOS
    - You can install any macOS Monterey version, either with a full installer or through recovery. <ins>This EFI folder has not been tested with any other macOS, and only supports macOS Monterey.</ins> If you want to install a different version, see: **"What if I need > macOS Monterey?"**
-   ### Requirements
-   - While you technically only need 4GB of RAM, I recommend no less than 8GB running in [dual channel](https://www.crucial.com/articles/about-memory/what-is-dual-channel-memory) and using an SSD at the very least to get reasonable performance.
-   - You need to have the exact same model or, at the very least, have a [same generation](https://en.wikipedia.org/wiki/Ivy_Bridge_(microarchitecture)) CPU and iGPU to use this config.plist as is.
    ### config.plist
    - You need to have emulated NVRAM enabled by setting `LoadEarly` to `True` for both OpenRuntime.efi and OpenVariableRuntimeDxe.efi.
 Be careful when snapshotting with [ProperTree](https://github.com/corpnewt/ProperTree) as it resets the `LoadEarly` value to `False`.
 This will break booting completely and will warrant a full reinstall if set incorrectly.
 If you have questions, see: **"What if I don't know how to enable emulated NVRAM?"**
    - Before using this EFI make sure to generate your own SMBIOS information with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) using `MacBookPro10,1` and place it in `PlatformInfo` before using this EFI.
 If you don't know how to do this, see: **"What if I don't know how to use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS)?"**